robert-lindsey/WCRP/README.md

 #### Running cross validation simulations on heldout students

-TODO: description of split files

-To view the available command line options, type

-    ./bin/cross_validation
+The program cross_validation runs K-fold cross validation on your dataset.
+It requires a space-delimited text file ("foldfile") with one row per cross validation simulation.
+If there are S students in your dataset, then there should be S columns.
+Each entry indicates the fold number of the student in that replication. e.g.,

+    0 0 1 1 2 2
+    0 1 2 0 1 2

+denotes that in the first replication, students 0 and 1 are in fold 0, students 2 and 3 are in fold 1, and students 4 and 5 are in fold 2.
+The second replication has students 0 and 3 in fold 0, students 1 and 4 in fold 1, and students 2 and 5 in fold 3.

+The command

+    ./bin/cross_validation --datafile dataset.txt --foldfile folds.txt --predfile predictions.txt

-The resulting predictions.txt file contains the expected posterior probability of recall for each of the trials of students in a heldout set.
-It's marginalizing over uncertainty in the skill assignments, number of skills, and Bayesian knowledge tracing parameterizations.
-See the last few lines of MixtureWCRP::run\_mcmc.
-There should be one line per student-trial.
+will produce the text file predictions.txt containing the expected posterior probability of recall for each of the trials of the students in a heldout set.

-If you don't have any expert provided skill assignments, you can just use dummy values for the skill id.
-There's a program option for init\_beta and infer\_beta.
-If init\_beta is set to 0.0 and you do not set infer\_beta, the code ignores the provided skill values by reverting to a CRP.
+There will be one line per replication-student-trial.

 ## License and Citation